Credit card signature phase-out complete this weekend

 “With appropriate wait staff training, customers can be given enough privacy to pay a tip using Tyro’s easy to navigate workflow, which avoids the nightmare of lost tips among hard-working wait staff,” Rothwell added.

-For more info on how the switch to PIN will impact the way you pay, read Mozo’s in depth blog here.
+For more info on how the switch to PIN will impact the way you pay, read Mozo’s in depth guide here.